FPGlasser/glasser95/README.md

 - 👋 Hello!
-- 👀 I’m interested in software
+- 👀 I’m interested in software and Eletronic
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Web development and information security

 <!---
 glasser95/glasser95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.